Role

 COGS 127

-of Uber for Solo Female Riders
+for Solo Female Riders

 Redesigning the Uber experience to enhance safety and trust for solo female riders,